Move Delphi client-server estates to a metadata-driven runtime.

 | Approach | Re-write in C# / Java / web framework | ✓ Move logic to the data tier; generate the UI from metadata |

-| Schema | Re-modelled to fit the target framework | ✓ Imported as-is into the dictionary |
+| Schema | Re-modelled to fit the target framework | ✓ Imported as-is into the metadata repository |

 | Pascal logic | Translated into the target language, with the usual translation losses | ✓ Extracted into stored procedures and triggers (where it belongs) |